StateFarm-STEM/hablogger/python/raspberrypico/lesson-4/README.md

   If you are not receiving GPS data, the following may be the case:

   * You have the RX and TX connections reversed.
 Be sure the TX on the GT-U7 goes to the UART RX on the Pico, and the RX on the GT-U7 goes to the UART TX on the Pico.
-  * Your GPS device has not yet established a connection with sattelites.
+  * Your GPS device has not yet established a connection with satellites.
 Be patient, this can sometimes take several minutes.
   * In some cases GPS data is returned, in other cases it is not.
 Expect to see some intervals fail while other succeed.
 Again, this is dependent on the GPS having a good connection with satellites.
   * If after several minutes you are still not receiving GPS data, ensure you are in a location where the GPS module can successfully connect.
 Move to a higher floor in your location, or near a window.